Genivia/ugrep/README.md

            *      Matches a, b, x/a, x/y/b

-           a      Matches a, x/a, x/y/a,       but not b
+           a      Matches a, x/a, x/y/a,       but not b, x/b, a/a/b

            /*     Matches a, b,                but not x/a, x/b, x/y/a